 In February 2016, the FASB issued updated guidance on accounting for leases which requires lessees to recognize almost all leases on the balance sheet as a right-of-use asset and a lease liability.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election not to recognize lease assets and lease liabilities rather to recognize lease expense on a straight-line basis over the term of the lease.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease have not significantly changed.
 Also, fundamental changes were not made to the lessor accounting.
-The Company plans to adopt the guidance on its required effective date of January 1, 2019 using a modified retrospective approach.
+In 2019, the FASB deferred the effective date of this guidance for non-public entities.
+The Company plans to adopt the guidance on its required effective date for non-public entities of January 1, 2021 using a modified retrospective approach.
 The adoption of this guidance is not expected to have a significant impact on the Company's equity or net income.